 11 foods that pair perfectly with cider cocktails

-- Apples: Pair your cider cocktail with more apples, like these apple butter meatballs, apple and cheddar soup, apple quick bread, cinnamon apple granola, and cider donuts,
+- Apples: Pair your cider cocktail with more apples, like these apple butter meatballs, apple and cheddar soup, apple quick bread, apple pie mini bites, cinnamon apple granola, and cider donuts,

-- Donuts: An ice cold, spiked apple cider is a delicious way to wash down a warm, sugary doughnut!
+- Donuts: An ice cold, spiked apple cider is a delicious way to wash down warm doughnuts!
+These muffin doughnuts and maple doughnuts get my vote.

 - Turkey Dinner: No holiday table is complete without the delicious pairing of a golden brown turkey and an apple cocktail (or two!)!